harvardinformatics/website/content/intro-to-r.md

 We’ve added several variables now, and we might want to write our updated dataset to a file.
 We do this with the write.table() function, which writes out a data.frame.

+    :::r
     write.table(bus, file="mbta_bus_updated.tsv", quote=F, sep="\t", row.names=F, col.names=T)

 But where did R put the file on our computer?
 R does all file operations without a full path in a working directory.
-RStudio has a preference to set the default working directory, which is typically something like /Users/Tim/R.
+RStudio has a preference to set the default working directory, which is typically something like `/Users/Tim/R`.

 To see the current working directory, use:

+    :::r
     getwd()

     ## [1] "/Users/williams03/a/workshops/2015.March/Intro_to_R"